LEGATO: Cross-Embodiment Imitation Using a Grasping Tool

 Paper | Code | Hardware | Appendix

 Cross-embodiment imitation learning enables policies trained on specific embodiments to transfer across different robots, unlocking the potential for large-scale imitation learning that is both cost-effective and highly reusable.
 This paper presents LEGATO, a cross-embodiment imitation learning framework for visuomotor skill transfer across varied kinematic morphologies.
 We introduce a handheld gripper that unifies action and observation spaces, allowing tasks to be defined consistently across robots.
-Using this gripper, we train visuomotor policies via imitation learning, applying a motion-invariant transformation to compute the training loss.
-Gripper motions are then retargeted into high-degree-of-freedom whole-body motions using inverse kinematics for deployment across diverse embodiments.
-Our evaluations in simulation and real-robot experiments highlight the framework’s effectiveness in learning and transferring visuomotor skills across various robots.
+We train visuomotor policies on task demonstrations using this gripper through imitation learning, applying transformation to a motion-invariant space for computing the training loss.
+Gripper motions generated by the policies are retargeted into high-degree-of-freedom whole-body motions using inverse kinematics for deployment across diverse embodiments.
+Our evaluations in simulation and real-robot experiments highlight the framework's effectiveness in learning and transferring visuomotor skills across various robots.

 Cross-Embodiment Learning Pipeline

 We introcuce a cross-embodiment imitation learning framework that enables human demonstrations via direct interaction or robot teleoperation.
-Our framework uses the LEGATO Gripper, a versatile wearable gripper, to maintain consistent physical interactions across different robots.
-During data collection, our gripper records the trajectories and grasping actions of the wearable gripper, as well as visual observations from its egocentric stereo camera.
-Policies trained from demonstrations by humans or teleoperated robots using the tool can be deployed across various robots equipped with the same gripper.
-Motion retargeting enables these trajectories to be executed on different robots without requiring robot-specific training data.
+Our framework uses the LEGATO Gripper, a versatile handheld grasping tool that ensures consistent physical interactions across different embodiments.
+During data collection, the LEGATO Gripper records its trajectories, grasping actions, and visual observations captured by its egocentric stereo camera.
+Visuomotor policies trained on demonstrations by humans or teleoperated robots using the tool can be deployed across various robots equipped with the same gripper.
+Motion retargeting enables the execution of trajectories on different robots without requiring robot-specific training data.

-The LEGATO Gripper is designed for both collecting human demonstrations and robot deployment.
-It features a shared actuated gripper with adaptable handles, ensuring reliable human handling and consistent grasping across robots while minimizing parts.
+The LEGATO Gripper is designed for both human demonstration collection and robot deployment.
+It features a shared actuated gripper with adaptable handles, ensuring reliable human handling and consistent grasping across robots while minimizing components.

-A human demonstrator can directly perform tasks using the the LEGATO Gripper by carrying it.
-The LEGATO Gripper is easily installable on various robots, held securely by their original grippers, and is ready for immediate use.
+A human demonstrator can directly perform tasks by carrying the LEGATO Gripper in hand.
+The LEGATO Gripper is easily installable on various robots, securely held by their original grippers, and is ready for immediate use.

 Whole-body Motion Retargeting